StylishThemes/StackOverflow-Dark/README.md

 * Fix careers subdomain styling
 * Badges: make easier to differentiate (text color matches badge)
 * Fix revision page styling

-#### Version 2.5 (1/13/2014)

-* Reorganized the main CSS file
-* Fix question review styles
-* Search result with accepted answers votes are now visible
-* Images
-  * Reduced the size of the main logo, then added it as an encoded base 64 image
-  * Reduced the size of the editor icons